groq/mlagility/docs/benchit_user_guide.md

 # MLAgility User Guide

 The MLAgility Benchmarking and Tools package provides a CLI, `benchit`, and Python API, `benchit()` for benchmarking machine learning and deep learning models.
 This document reviews the functionality provided by MLAgility.
+If you are looking for repo and code organization, you can find that [here](https://github.com/groq/mlagility/blob/main/docs/code.md).

 MLAgility's tools currently support the following combinations of runtimes and devices: